SharpSync/docs/datasources/onshape/markdown/onshape-setup.md

 * Configure the authentication options
 * Click Authenticate

-## Step: Configure the authentication options
+## Configure the authentication options

 * Click the configure button
 * For Onshape Professional or the free version: